"When 900 years you reach, look as good, you will not."

 - Gandalf didn't just stop ageing or age slowly at some point, he was "made" old.
 Or rather, when he and the other Wizards - actually Maiar - were sent to Middle-Earth, the Valar intentionally made them appear old and feeble so the mortal leaders wouldn't feel threatened by them (and so they didn't forget their station and become another Sauron).

-- Cirdan the Shipwright, he was "born" when the elves were originally created, and by the Forth Age, he was so old that he had a white beard, something that was unheard of.
+- Cirdan the Shipwright, he was "born" when the elves were originally created, and by the Fourth Age, he was so old that he had a white beard, something that was unheard of.

 - In some respects they slide into Type A. When Belgarath has to partially disrobe in one book he is described as sleek and well muscled while Beldin is immensely strong even without using sorcery to lend a hand.
 Beltira and Belkira play it straightest of Aldur's disciples.